 The last part of this success is the discovery that Seinfeld had an international appeal.
 The story was relatable even across language or culture barriers.
 Products with universal appeal can often be transferred to different markets.
 Although the shows main success clearly was inside the US, DVD sales and translated episodes with international voice actors increased the show’s financial success.

 Seinfeld is the story of limited funds in the beginning, a bold idea and many lead bullets building up a great TV success.
 The authors first struggled to find a working solution to fit the format that appealed to the audience.

 The show had to overcome mainstream opposition from network executives and disappointing reception.
 Up to the point of near defeat with the show almost being shut down after the pilot.

 Continuously improving their product episode by episode, line by line, word by word, it grew into becoming the iconic show of the 90s.
 By itself it was a dramatic innovation in the space of sitcoms.
 Its writers did neither shy away from tackling society’s hot topics nor from details of social behavior nor the conflicts with TV censors.

 Stick to your idea.
 Carry it out by building a product that is different and stands out from mediocrity.
 Don’t be afraid to fail, improve upon feedback and incorporate this into your product production flow.

 “Man, That’s An Old Show”

 True, but it still has great comedic appeal.
 Though the used props might be stuck in the 90’s universe, their observations on social life surely are not.
 If you haven’t: watch it!
 Get the DVD set or check your local TV listings for reruns.
 You find many accounts by the actors and writers on the creative process of the show as extras on the Seinfeld DVD sets.

-Also, often funny is the parody twitter account @SeinfeldToday which features plots of Seinfeld if it were still on today:
+To wrap it up, often funny is the parody Twitter account (@SeinfeldToday), which features plots of Seinfeld if it were still on today.